danielsiwiec/esp8266-mqtt-aws-iot-temperature/README.md

 # ESP 8266 AWS IoT Temperature Sensor

+This is a companion codebase to [this](https://medium.com/dan-on-coding/building-an-iot-thermostat-with-esp8266-python-and-aws-6b0555326dbe) medium article.

 This project creates an IoT Temperature sensor sending data to AWS for processing.
 In the end it produces a graph like this:

 ![](./assets/temp_graph.png)